dsasai/python-bhtsne/README.md

 ### Transition between two t-SNE results

-When adding new data the t-SNE plot can change dramatically (even when settings a random seed).
+When adding new data the t-SNE plot can change dramatically (even when setting a random seed).
 This makes it hard to animate between different plots when data is in motion.

 This problem can be partially solved by setting the start coordinates of the first N vectors.
 In this example we'll create two t-SNE plots, the first one will have part of the iris data set.
 The second will include the remaining 10 of the iris set: